-In fact, the relationship between block size and patient flow time is akin to the relationship between batch size and waiting time (in the presence of setups between batches in a manufacturing setting).
-As such the convex relationship first described by Karmarkar (1987) may also be observed here.
-In this view, Vandaele, Van Nieuwenhuyse and Cupers (2003b) determine the optimal size of patient groups queueing in front of a nuclear resonance scanner.
-We build on the model of Lambrecht and Vandaele (1996) in order to determine the optimal number of patients that receive treatment during a service session.
+[47] may also be observed here.
+In this view, Vandaele et al. [48] determine the optimal size of patient groups queueing in front of a nuclear resonance scanner.
+We build on the model of Lambrecht et al. [49] in order to determine the optimal number of patients that receives treatment during a service session.